In AnQi CMSCreatedTimewithstampToDateThe mystery of timestamp conversion:

 <div>文档添加时间:{{stampToDate(item.CreatedTime, "2006年01月02日 15时04分")}}</div>

-stampToDateThe second parameter is the Go language-specific date and time formatting string, for example"2006-01-02"/"15:04:05"The placeholders for year, month, day, hour, minute, and second, respectively.This flexible formatting method allows you to easily convert timestamps into various easily readable date and time formats according to your specific needs.
+stampToDateThe second parameter is a Go language-specific date and time formatting string, for example"2006-01-02"/"15:04:05"They represent placeholders for year, month, day, hour, minute, and second.This flexible formatting method allows you to easily convert timestamps into various easily readable date and time formats.

 Summary

-AnQi CMS follows the principle of simplicity and efficiency when handling timestamps.CreatedTimeIts and other 10 timestamp fields are naturally second-level timestamps and have beenstampToDateLabel recognition and processing directly.
-This greatly simplifies the time processing logic in template development, avoids unnecessary conversions, and reduces the risk of incorrect time display due to misoperation.
+AnQi CMS follows the principle of simplicity and efficiency in handling timestamps.CreatedTimeAnd other 10 timestamp fields are naturally second-level timestamps and arestampToDateLabel is directly recognized and processed.
+This greatly simplifies the time handling logic in template development, avoids unnecessary conversions, and reduces the risk of time display errors due to misoperations.

-In the future development and operation, please feel free to use the 10-digit timestamp provided by Anqi CMS directly.stampToDateLabels make your website content display time information in the most accurate and elegant way possible.
+In the future development and operation, please rest assured to directly use the 10-digit timestamp provided by Anqi CMS andstampToDateLabel, let your website content present time information in the most accurate and elegant way.

-2. Does the Anqi CMS have a built-in tag that can display time as 'just now', '5 minutes ago', and the like?According to the current document information, the Anqi CMS'sstampToDateLabels are mainly used to format timestamps into specific date and time strings (such as “2023-10-26 10:30:00”).The document does not directly mention providing built-in tags for relative time displays such as "X minutes ago.If you have such a need, you would usually consider using a JavaScript library (such as Moment.js or date-fns) to handle it on the front-end, or implementing a new tag or filter with custom Go backend logic to provide this functionality.
+2. Does AnQi CMS have built-in tags that can display time as 'just now', '5 minutes ago', and so on in relative terms?Based on the current document information, AnQi CMS'sstampToDateThe tag is mainly used to format timestamps into specific date and time strings (such as "2023-10-26 10:30:00").The document does not directly mention providing built-in tags for relative time displays such as "X minutes ago".If you have such a requirement, you would usually consider using a JavaScript library (such as Moment.js or date-fns) to handle it on the front-end, or implementing a new tag or filter via custom Go backend logic to provide this feature.

-3. ExceptCreatedTimeWhat other time fields are also 10-digit timestamps that can be used directly withstampToDatecoincidence?In the AnQi CMS, multiple fields related to time all use a 10-digit timestamp format.
-According to the document, common ones include:
+3. exceptCreatedTimeWhat are some time fields that are also 10-digit timestamps and can be used directly withstampToDateto be used together?In AnQi CMS, multiple fields related to time use a 10-digit timestamp format.
+As documented, common ones include:

 • UpdatedTime: Document update time.

-• ExpireTime: Expiration time of VIP or other services.
-These fields, as long as their values are in the form of 10-digit timestamp numbers, can be passed directly tostampToDateLabel formatting.
-When in doubt, you can check the field's output value; if it is a 10-digit number, it is usually a second-level timestamp.
+• ExpireTime: The expiration time of VIP or other services.
+These fields, as long as their values are in the form of 10-digit numeric timestamps, can be directly passed tostampToDateLabel formatting.
+When in doubt, you can check the output value of the field.
+If it is a 10-digit number, it is usually a timestamp in seconds.